 - The W3C’s HTML Validation Service (URL and upload)

 - W3.org Tidy Validator

 - Validated WordPress Plugin

-If problems were found, you will be shown these errors and warnings along with a section containing valid CSS information that you can use to help you correct these issues.
-After correcting these problems, run the utility again until no errors are found.
+If problems were found, you would be shown these errors and warnings along with a section containing valid CSS information that you can use to help you correct these issues.
+After fixing these problems, run the utility again until no errors are found.

 Other CSS – Validation Resources:

-A website isn’t good if it doesn’t display properly in all the major browsers.
+A website isn’t good if it doesn’t display correctly in all the major browsers.
 That’s why cross-browser compatibility is so important.
-A visit to the Adobe BrowserLab will provide you with an exact rendering of your website as it appears on all major browsers.
+A visit to the Adobe BrowserLab will provide you with an exact rendering of your website as it appears on all the main browsers.

 - Feedvalidator.org – for Atom and RSS feeds.

 - Experimental RSS 1.0 Validator

 To be very honest, a site with errors face a lot of trouble nowadays.
 It’s not all about Search Engines, but users also don’t like sites that are throwing errors.
 The competition is fierce on the World Wide Web of 2017 and to compete it we must ensure that our WordPress sites are running smoothly on all devices and across all browsers.
 If you think I missed up anything important in this article, please let me know in the comments section below.